Finite quotients of abelian varieties with a Calabi-Yau resolution: Proof of Theorem

 \theo[theo-dim4gen]{Let $A$ be an abelian variety on which a finite group $G$ acts freely in codimension $2$ without translations.
 Suppose that $A/G$ has a resolution $X$ which is a Calabi-Yau manifold.
-Then, for any two junior elements $g,h\in G$ such that $\grp{g}\ne\grp{h}$, the intersection of eigenspaces $E_{M(g)}(1)\cap E_{M(h)}(1)$ has codimension $k\ne 4$ in $H^0(A,T_A)$.}
+Then, for any two junior elements $g,h\in G$ such that $\grp{g}\ne\grp{h}$, the intersection of eigenspaces $E_{M(g)}(1)\cap E_{M(h)}(1)$ does not have codimension $4$ in $H^0(A,T_A)$.}

-Let us show how these two results imply Theorem \ref{theo-dim4}.
+Let us first show how these two results imply Theorem \ref{theo-dim4}.

+\demode{Theorem \ref{theo-dim4} when assuming Theorems \ref{theo-dim3gen}, \ref{theo-dim4gen}}{We argue by contradiction.
+Suppose that $A$ is an abelian fourfold, that $G$ is a finite group acting freely in codimension $2$, yet not freely, on $A$, and that $A/G$ admits a resolution $X$ with $c_1(X)=0$.
+By Lemma \ref{lem_bbc2}, $X$ has a finite étale cover $\tilde{X}$ that is one of the following: \begin{itemize} \item an abelian fourfold $B$: Then $X$ itself is a quotient of the form $B/{\rm Gal}$ by a finite group ${\rm Gal}$ acting freely on $B$.
+As quotient singularities are rational, the resolution map $\eps:X\to A/G$ is in fact an isomorphism, and thus $G$ acts freely on $A$, a contradiction to our assumptions; \item a product of the form $E\times X_3$ or $E\times X_7$, as wished; \item a Calabi--Yau fourfold resolving a quotient $B/H$ with $B$ an abelian fourfold, and $H$ a finite group acting freely in codimension $2$ on $B$. \end{itemize}

-\demode{Theorem \ref{theo-dim4}, using Theorems \ref{theo-dim3gen}, \ref{theo-dim4gen}}{Suppose by contradiction that $A$ has dimension $4$, and that $A/G$ admits a simply-connected crepant resolution $X$.
-Then by \cite[Thm, Cor.1]{NamiSymplectic}, $X$ can not be holomorphic symplectic.
-Hence, by the smooth Beauville-Bogomolov decomposition theorem, $X$ is a Calabi-Yau fourfold.
-Up to replacing $A$ by an isogenous variety, we can assume that $G$ contains no translation.
+From here on, we argue by contradiction, assuming that $\tilde{X}$ is a Calabi--Yau fourfold.
+Up to replacing $B$ by an isogenous variety, we can assume that $H$ contains no translation.

-If $G$ entails two junior elements $g,h$ such that $\grp{g}\ne\grp{h}$, then Theorems \ref{theo-dim3gen} and \ref{theo-dim4gen} show that the eigenspaces $E_{M(g)}(1)$ and $E_{M(h)}(1)$ are in direct sum.
-But they are $3$-dimensional subspaces of the $4$-dimensional vector space $H^0(T_A)$, contradiction!
+If $H$ entails two junior elements $g,h$ such that $\grp{g}\ne\grp{h}$, then the intersection of their eigenspaces $E_{M(g)}(1)\cap E_{M(h)}(1)$ is an intersection of two lines in a four-dimensional vector space: It has dimension 0 or 1, hence codimension 3 or 4.
+This contradicts the conclusions of Theorems \ref{theo-dim3gen} and \ref{theo-dim4gen}.